Pnbcris/ModuMic/JOURNAL.md

 # May 25th: Simplifying + Refining Design Intent; Begin Hardware

 narrowing down the desired features to include as part of the microphone has been difficult, and recieving opinions from other HackClubbers helps a lot with thinking the possible designs.
 Doing a bit more research on PCB design methods, using 2 PCB's as opposed to just one simplifies switching profiles, allowing for switching between Cardioid & Omnidirectional function desirably.
+Additionally, by discarding wifi cabailities steming from the microphone itself allows for less battery draw and simplify the pcb design.

 Adding a companion deck, similar to those used with audio mixers, could enable a lighter mic design and add features for connected devices.
 It would handle sound control, making it easier to switch audio profiles and mic patterns.